 The sprint backlog is generally tracked on an information radiator to provide a visual signal of the progress of the team as well as indicate the scope of the current sprint.
 If the team does not identify tasks, the product backlog items are tracked through different stages of the workflow in a format sometimes referred to as a delivery board.
 If the team breaks their product backlog items into tasks, they will often use a task board to track those tasks.

 The majority of product backlog items included on a sprint backlog are user stories that are appropriately described according to the team’s definition of ready.
-Other product backlog items could represent bugs that need to be addressed, research that needs to be done (typically in the form of spikes), or changes needed to the products architecture or infrastructure.
+Other product backlog items could represent bugs that need to be addressed, research that needs to be done (typically in the form of spikes), or changes needed to the architecture or infrastructure of the product.

 Also Known As